 Calculations over particle transport in accelerators follows in a first approximation a rather "simple" matrix model, which has been discussed in the beam dynamics.
 Despite the relative simplicity the calculations includes many calculations which rapidly grow difficult to do by hand.
 Different program codes exist for the purpose and the most of them manage to calculate additional phenomena for the accelerators, beyond the most immediate matrix results.
+WINAGILE is an accelerator code developed for the CERN Accelerator Schools by Phil Bryant.
 WinAGILE is not the only code available.
 OPA is another code with a user friendly interface, while more detailed studies of the dynamic aperture and lifetime limitations are carried out with computer codes with terminal based input and output, for example ZAP, TRACY and MAD.